US Debt to China, How Much It Is, Reasons Why, and What If China Sells

 In November 2013, China held $1.3 trillion in U.S. debt.
 China reduced its holdings between then and 2017 to allow its currency, the yuan, to rise.
 To do that, China had to loosen its peg to the dollar.
 That made the yuan more attractive to forex traders in global markets.

 Long-term, China wants the yuan to replace the U.S. dollar as the world's global currency.
 China is also responding to accusations of manipulation.
 Most countries want their currency values to fall so they can win the global currency wars.
-Countries with lower currency values export more.
-Their products cost less when sold in foreign countries.
+Countries with lower currency values export more since their products cost less when sold in foreign countries.

 China has consistently held more than $1 trillion in U.S. debt every year since 2010.
 That's when the TU.S.
 Department of the Treasury changed how it measures the debt.
-Before July 2010, Treasury reports show China held $843 billion in debt.
+Before July 2010, Treasury reports showed that China held $843 billion in debt.
 This makes it difficult to make long-term comparisons.

 How China Became One of America's Biggest Bankers

 China is more than happy to own almost a fifth of the U.S. debt owned by foreigners.
-Owning U.S. Treasury notes helps China's economy grow by keeping its currency weaker than the dollar.
-It keeps Chinese exports cheaper than U.S. products.
+Owning U.S. Treasury notes helps China's economy grow.
+It keeps the yuan weak relative to the dollar.
+As a result, Chinese exports are less expensive than U.S. products.
 China's highest priority is creating enough jobs for its 1.4 billion people.

 The United States allowed China to become one of its biggest bankers because the American people enjoy low consumer prices.
 Selling debt to China pays for federal spending that spurs U.S. economic growth.
 It also keeps U.S. interest rates low.
 But China's ownership of the U.S. debt is shifting the economic balance of power in its favor.

 Why China Owns So Much U.S. Debt